puellanivis/pedantic-regexps/README.md

 and that the whole hostname should be no longer than 255.
 This is not something that can easily be checked with regexps, and is not strictly enforced.

+## Notes / Definitions

+Unless otherwise noted,
+where `␣` appears,
+it is intended to represent the whitespace character at `U+0020` (SPACE).
+It appears as this replacement character where folding-whitespace in Markdown would remove one or more space characters.